Written By: Polyfuze

 If you have already tried using a Polyfuze Graphic but are struggling to get a consistent result, then this series can jump start your success back on track for better production efficiency, more profits and less scrap for a better branding experience.

-In the third video of this series, we will be fusing the Polyfuze HT graphic into Low Density Polyethylene (LDPE).
+In the third video of this series, we will be fusing the Polyfuze label into Low Density Polyethylene (LDPE).
 LDPE, a thermoplastic made from the monomer ethylene, are strong and have grown since 1933 in their production and popularity due to their versatile capabilities.

 LDPE is commonly used for trays, containers, bottle dispensers, plastics bags, snap on lids, soft drink six pack rings, milk carton waterproof lining, playground slides and plastic wrap.
 Since LDPE is a lower “density” plastic, it has a bit less mass compared to its volume, and makes it a little more pliable than HDPE.
 LDPE is quite flexible and tough, but the difference in molecular structure require a different set of hot stamping settings compared to HDPE or other plastics.